vanklompf/vanklompf.github.io/_posts/2020-12-06-prefetching.md

          574832230      LLC-loads                                                     (62.49%)
           48264412      LLC-load-misses           #    8.40% of all LL-cache hits     (62.49%)
 ```
 To some surprise general `cache-misses` and `L1-dcache-misses` stays the same.
-But there is clear difference for `LLC-load-misses` (LLC stands for last level cache, so L3 on this CPU) which is responsible for performance gain when prefetching.
-Also increased `insn per cycle` shows that CPU was able to spend more time executing code and less waiting on memory.
+But there is a clear difference in `LLC-load-misses` (LLC stands for last level cache, so L3 on this particular CPU).
+Number of cache-misses, so events when data were not present in cache and had to be read from main memory, has decreased drastically.
+Also improved `insn per cycle` shows that CPU was able to spend more time executing code and less waiting on memory.

 ## Summary
-I hope I have showed that prefetching can be viable technique of improving performance at least in some class of application.
-Having some knowledge about CPU and cache architecture as well some profiling tools can be very helpful here.
-Also it is worth to remember that prefetching is very architecture dependent and volatile: what works well on one CPU can work different way on other.
-It is always important to know range of architectures our application will work on and measure performance instead of making assumptions.
-Things like predictive prefetching in CPU and proper timing of prefetch calls can be tricky.
+Hopefully this post has proven prefetching as a viable technique for improving performance in memory intensive applications.
+Having some knowledge about CPU and cache architecture as well some profiling tools can be very helpful in chasing bottlenecks.
+Also it is worth remembering that prefetching is very architecture dependent and volatile: what works well on one CPU can work different way on another.
+It is always important to know a range of architectures our application will work on and after making changes based on scientific guess, measure results.
+Things like predictive prefetching in CPU, proper timing, multi-core systems calls can make it tricky.

 All code used to write this article can be found, as usual [on my GitHub](https://github.com/vanklompf/BlogSrc/tree/master/PacketDescriptorsProcessing/).